Differences Between Require and Import

 - A promise like asynchronous handling.

-Import features:
+Import Features:

-- Imports don’t seem to be obtainable in Node because of version 6.
+- Imports don’t seem to be obtainable in node because of version 6.

-Head to Head Comparison Between Require and Import (Infographics)
+Head-to-Head Comparison Between Require vs Import (Infographics)

-Key Differences Between Require and Import
+Key Differences Between Require vs Import

 Both are popular choices in the market; let us discuss some of the major differences:

-- Require is Nonlexical and Import is Lexical
+- Require is Nonlexical, and Import is Lexical.

 - Requires to stay where they have put the file, and imports get sorted to the top of the file.